TREATMENTS

 • A guided mindfulness meditation with aromatherapy is the therapy that promotes the parasympathetic nervous system.
 Mindfulness meditation involves focusing on the present moment without judgment or distraction.
 This can help you become more aware of your thoughts, feelings, and physical sensations, leading to greater calm and clarity.

 Treatment begins with a comprehensive discussion of your wellness concerns and health history.
-Then approximately 60 minutes will be devoted to acupuncture in combination with other appropriate treatments; cupping, moxibustion, Gua Sha, manual therapy and topical herbal medicine.
-We will discuss other activities that may help you: meditation, diet therapy and lifestyle changes.
+Then, approximately 60 minutes will be devoted to acupuncture in combination with other appropriate treatments: cupping, moxibustion, Gua Sha, manual therapy, and high-grade topical herbal medicine.
+We will discuss other activities that may help you: meditation, diet therapy, and lifestyle changes.

 We review and evaluate your concerns, constructing an individualized program tailored toward reaching your specific health goals.
 The acupuncture treatment session may include additional treatment modalities.